 You can download a free Photoshop and Lightroom trial, or invest in the Photography Plan which includes Lightroom and Photoshop for $10 a month.
-If you’re a student, you can get a student discount on all Adobe apps as well.
+If you’re a student (even of an online course like Lost Creator Academy or Club Life Design), you can get a student discount on all Adobe apps as well.

 Even if you think that you could get away with just Photoshop, I highly recommend the Creative Cloud subscription for constant updates.
 Lightroom is also a great organizational tool.
 Collections help you keep everything organized and you can make pretty extensive edits.